 In the first year, you will have around 25 classes a week.
 The learned theory and the acquired skills are immediately used in laboratory work and projects.
-Especially in the first year, the projects are based on gamification: principles and techniques how to improve teamwork and learning how to do projects.
+Especially in the first year, the projects are based on gamification: principles and techniques on how to improve teamwork and learning how to do projects.
 A future Mechatronics engineer has excellent knowledge and skills but he/she also needs to be a perfect team worker.

 2nd year of study (core phase)

 As from the second year, you expand your knowledge and skills in mechatronics.
-This is called the core phase of the program.
+This is called the core phase of the programme.
 See "Subjects per semester Mechatronics" for more information.
 In the 2nd year, you also start to do projects with students from other Engineering disciplines like Electrical Engineering and Mechanical Engineering.

-Project-based learning has a strong relationship with the subject-specific courses.
-The projects all have a link with real-time assignments from industry.
+Project-based learning has a strong relationship with subject-specific courses.
+The projects all have a link with real-time assignments from the industry.
 In the second year you will take part in EXPO (= Engineering eXPerience Organisation) projects; in the 3rd and 4th year IPD (= Integrated Product Development) projects.

 3rd year of study (core phase)

-In the first semester of the 3rd year, you will work and study in a mechatronics related company (first internship).
+In the first semester of the 3rd year, you will work and study in mechatronics related company (first internship).
 You will be involved in mechatronics assignments that will have university level.
-In the second semester of the 3rd year you will do your minor programme: for 1 semester you will study subjects related to your major mechatronics or you can choose to do subjects that are not related to your major (e.g. Business Engineering).
+In the second semester of the 3rd year, you will do your minor programme: for 1 semester you will study subjects related to your major mechatronics or you can choose to do subjects that are not related to your major (e.g. Business Engineering).
 Fontys will help you in finding a minor that suits your interests best.

 4th year of study (exam phase)

 In the final year of your bachelor programme mechatronics, the first semester will be a specialization programme: robotics or control systems.
-In the 2nd semester you will do your final graduation project: again you will work and study in a company but at the same time, you need to write your bachelor thesis report.
+In the 2nd semester, you will do your final graduation project: again you will work and study in a company but at the same time, you need to write your bachelor thesis report.